Emily Menges: Georgetown

-Club
+Club career

 Long Island Fury

 Menges played for the Long Island Fury, winning the second-division Women's Premier Soccer League (WPSL) national championship in 2009.

-Portland Thorns FC, 2014–
+Portland Thorns FC, 2014–2023

 Portland Thorns FC selected Menges with the 25th overall pick in the third round of the 2014 NWSL College Draft.
 She made her first appearance with the Thorns on April 12, 2014, helping the team record a shutout in a 1–0 road win against the Houston Dash.

 Menges was a starting centerback for the Thorns when they won the 2016 NWSL Shield and the 2017 NWSL Championship.
 She has been a favorite of fans, winning the Supporters' Player of the Year award in 2016.
+She came third in NWSL Defender of the Year voting in the 2021 season.

+Bay FC

+She was acquired by Bay FC in December 2023.

-International
+International career

 In December 2013, Menges was called up to participate in training camp with the U.S. Under-23 Women's National Team.
 In November 2016, Menges was called into training camp with the U.S. women's national soccer team.